BZoennchen/supercollider-book/chapters/sounddesign/math/sampling.md

 This section introduces sampling.
 It is the necessary fundament for all digital signal processing and communication.
-Different from music production where [sampling](sec-file-sampling) means to reuse and tinker with a recorded audio material (and usually involves the sampling I introduce in this section), sampling here is defined as the process of measuring an analog signal at distinct and usually a finite points number of points.
+Different from music production where [sampling](sec-file-sampling) means to reuse and tinker with a recorded audio material (and usually involves the sampling I introduce in this section), sampling here is defined as the process of measuring an analog signal at distinct and usually a finite number of points.
 Digital representations of analog signals offer advantages in terms of

 + robustness towards noise, meaning we can send more bits/s